Brendan McFarlane: Bayardo Bar attack

 In 1976, McFarlane was sentenced to life imprisonment in connection with the Bayardo Bar attack on Aberdeen Street in the Protestant and Loyalist Shankill Road district of Belfast, which killed five people (three men and two women) and injured 60 more on 13 August 1975.
 In a 1995 House of Lords debate, Gerry Fitt, the SDLP MP for West Belfast at the time of attack, alleged that McFarlane had machine-gunned three pedestrians who were passing by the Bayardo as it was blown up.
 The bar was attacked because it was allegedly frequented by members of the loyalist Ulster Volunteer Force (UVF).
 The IRA initially denied it had carried out the attack.
 The attack occurred against a background of severe sectarian violence.
-The IRA killed 88 Protestant civilians in similar attacks in 1974–76, in reprisal for loyalist attacks on Catholics, which killed 250 civilians in the same period.
+The IRA killed 88 Protestant civilians in similar attacks in 1974–76, in reprisal loyalists attacked Catholic civilians in collusion with the British Armed forces against the Catholic and Nationalist community, which killed 250 civilians in the same period.

 According to journalist Peter Taylor, the attack was carried out by the IRA in retaliation for the UVF's ambush of the Dublin-based Miami Showband on 31 July 1975 which had resulted in the shooting deaths of three bandmembers.
 One of the five people killed in the Bayardo attack was UVF man, Hugh Harris.